mastodon/documentation/Running-Mastodon/Docker-Guide.md

 Running any of these tasks via docker-compose would look like this:

     docker-compose run --rm web bundle exec rake mastodon:media:clear

+Since version 2.5.0 it is recommended to use the `tootctl` tool for such tasks.
+The command above can be executed with:

+    docker-compose run --rm web bundle exec bin/tootctl media remove

+See `bin/tootctl --help` for more infos on the available commands.

 ## Updating